 Pictured in front, from left to right, are Cathy Grady Northwoods Living Care Foundation president; Kathy Regenfuss A-EMT; and Karol Wilson Secretary.
-Back row, from left to right, are Carole Selin, foundation treasurer and director /AEMT; Josh Hedberg EMT, Sean Murphy EMT; and Rob Andersen EMT. -Contributed Photo a violent headache that persisted for four months; he was unable to stand and eventually required a wheelchair The immediate search for healing started locally, then to Marshfield and Green Bay, and now to Madison.
+Back row, from left to right, are Carole Selin, foundation treasurer and director /AEMT; Josh Hedberg EMT, Sean Murphy EMT; and Rob Andersen EMT.
+Fish Fry FROM PAGE 7 a violent headache that persisted for four months; he was unable to stand and eventually required a wheelchair The immediate search for healing started locally, then to Marshfield and Green Bay, and now to Madison.
 An exact diagnosis has eluded the medical staff.
 At times, they have been able to provide modest relief for Chris, but then his condition falters.
-The new doctors in Madison are hopeful they will find an accurate diagnosis and offer long-term rehabilita- Madison.
+The new doctors in Madison are hopeful they will find an accurate diagnosis and offer long-term rehabilitation for Chris.
+In the last year, Lisa curtailed her nursing studies and her job to provide 100% of her time for Chris' needs and frequent trips to Madison.
 Regrettably, not all expenses are reimbursed by insurance.
 Medical and travel/lodging expenses are mounting.
 This early spring event will be held on Friday, April 11, from 5 - 7 p.m.
 Ticket prices will be \$18 for adults, \$12 for children aged 6 to 12, and children under six vears old are free.
 Tickets are available at the door on April 11.

 The church will also be accepting donations on behalf of the family.
 Checks should be made out to St. Albert's and should clearly state "St. Albert Fish Fry" in the memo line.
 Donations can be sent to St. Albert Parish, 4351 County Road B, P.O.
 Box 237, Land O' Lakes, WI 54540.
-School District of Phelps Notice of School Board Election SEC.
-120.06(8)(c) Wisconsin Stats.
-Notice is hereby given to the qualified electors of the School District of Phelps that on Tuesday, April 1st, 2025, an election of school board members will be held.
-The candidates for the school board are as follows.
-Vote for one.
-Donna Rosner Electors will vote in their regular polling place: either at the Phelps Fire Hall or by absentee ballot from the town clerk.
-Polls will open at 7:00 a.m. and close at 8:00 p.m.
-Dated this 14th day of March 2025.